 Fahrenheit 451 by Ray Bradbury

-Ray Bradbury uses several allusions in his groundbreaking classic novel including allusions to the Bible, other works of literature, and moments in history.
-Here he makes an allusion to the catastrophic eruption of Mount Vesuvius that decimated Pompeii in 79 AD.
+Ray Bradbury uses several allusions in his groundbreaking classic novel including biblical allusions, allusions to other literary work, and moments in history.
+Here he makes an allusion to a historical event, the catastrophic eruption of Mount Vesuvius that decimated Pompeii in 79 AD.
 Though it is a small, lighthearted moment, the image of a volcano underlines the novel’s theme of burning:

 He was eating a light supper at nine in the evening when the front door cried out in the hall and Mildred ran from the parlor like a native fleeing an eruption of Vesuvius.